 You don’t have to do everything on this list.
 Take a look and see if there are a few things that might work for you.

 💙 Social Security is very particular about doctors.
-If your doctor is an MD or a psychologist or a psychiatrist, you are all set.
+If your doctor is an MD or a licensed psychologist or a psychiatrist, you are all set.
 If not, take a look at this page to find out more.

 💙 Read this and burn it into (what’s left of) your memory.

-💙 Medical tests can be very helpful for disability applications.
-Sometimes they take a while to schedule.
-If you cannot get an appointment for a test right now, do not worry.
-You can submit your application now, and follow up with your test results as soon as possible.
-The link above includes testing for Chronic Fatigue Syndrome, Lyme, Fibro, mental health and related conditions.
-If you have a different condition, speak with your doctor about what tests would be appropriate for you.
+💙 You do not need a million tests, but it’s really helpful if you can have at least one test that shows some kind of evidence for each condition you are applying for.
+It’s.a good idea to list every single diagnosis you have, and try to get at least one test for each one.
+Sometimes tests take a while to schedule.
+If you cannot get an appointment for a test right now, you can submit your application now, and follow up with your test results as soon as possible.
+The link above includes testing for Chronic Fatigue Syndrome, ME, Lyme, mental health and related conditions.
+If you have a different condition, speak with your Doctor about what tests would be appropriate for you.

 💙 If you are still working or left your job recently, you may be eligible for Short Term or Long Term disability through your employer.
 If you can get this, you definitely want it.
 Employer disability is waaaaay faster than Social Security disability.